-One of the better interviews on the topic of good team communication and office relationships we’ve had on this topic was with a well-known teamwork coach from Chicago; Gustavo Razetti.
+We had a great interview on the topic of good team communication and office relationships with a well-known teamwork coach from Chicago; Gustavo Razetti.
 Have a listen below:

-- if it can wait for the day: send an email or think twice if you even need their opinion
+- if it can wait for the day: email or think twice if you even need their opinion.

-A while ago, we made an interview with Angelhack – who works completely remote over multiple countries.
-Get insights on how they manage to be so successful remotely here: https://www.intheloop.io/blog/interview-remote-working-is-as-efficient-if-not-more-so-than-office-workflow/
+A while ago, we did an interview with Angelhack – they work completely remote with employees in multiple countries.
+Get insights on how they manage to be so successful remotely here.

 Loop Email team.